 - July 1 – Echo360 videos available in Kaltura.

 - August 15 – Kaltura Media Space and Zoom Room Systems launch to production for university-wide use.

 Features of Virginia Tech’s New Video Tools

-- Login with your VT PID (which includes 2FA).
+- Login with your VT Username (PID).
 No extra credentials needed.